jsofra/bin-packing/doc/blog.md

 #### First Fit + Smallest Bin Packing

-First fit works pretty well but to optimise for the particular hardware we are using (in a hardware constrained environment) it would be good to have a fixed number of bins instead of a fixed bin size.
-In this way if we have 16 workers we can create 16 evenly sized bins, one for each worker to process.
+First fit works pretty well.
+But we're working in a hardware constrained environment.
+To optimise code for the particular hardware it would be good to have a fixed number of bins instead of a fixed bin size.
+That way if we have 16 workers we can create 16 evenly sized bins, one for each worker to process.

-To achieve this I have slightly modified the first fit process above so that instead of growing the number of bins when we have an item that will not fit we find the bin with the smallest number of items in it and we add the item to it.
-Thus once all the bins are 'full' the rest of the items will simply get distributed one by one to the smallest bin at the time.
+To achieve this I have slightly modified the first fit process above so that instead of growing the number of bins when we have an item that will not fit we find the bin with the smallest number of items in it and we add the item to that bin.
+Thus, once all the bins are 'full' the rest of the items will simply get distributed one by one to the emptiest bin at the time.
 This only works because we are using a sorted list of items.
-The process is as thus:
+The process is thus:

 <ol>
 <li>start with a single empty bin</li>